 The oil boom of the 1970s helped to propel Ecuador’s economic growth.
 Foreign companies began exploration in the Amazon region a decade prior, but changes in the global price of oil during the 1970s demonstrated the important resource that crude could play for the small agrarian nation (Sawyer 2004).
 Crude oil remains Ecuador’s most important export, accounting for nearly half of government revenues (Lewis 2016).

 Ecuador capitalized on the returns from oil while transitioning from years of military rule in the 1970s.
 Democratic elections brought the left-leaning populist Jaime Roldós to power in 1979.
 Two years later he was killed in a plane crash, with suspected U.S. involvement; subsequent presidents represented more centrist or center-right political stances (Perkins 2004).
-In the mid-1980s, the global pressures to conform to the neoliberal development paradigm were high and Ecuador followed suit.
-Resistance to the state’s neoliberal turn has been unceasing, and indigenous peoples resistance has been most intense (Widener 2011; Rice 2012).
+In the mid-1980s, the global pressures to conform to the neoliberal development paradigm were high, and Ecuador followed suit.
+Resistance to the state’s neoliberal turn has been unceasing, and indigenous peoples’ resistance has been most intense (Widener 2011; Rice 2012).

 Until the Correa administration, Ecuador suffered from near constant political turmoil.
 His election in 2006 and maintenance of power through elections in 2008 and 2012 represents the country’s longest period of political stability.
 Indeed, Ecuador had seven presidents from 1996-2006.
 Social movements, particularly the indigenous movement, played an important role in ousting presidents from office during this period.
 Though perhaps less unified today, the indigenous movement remains an important political voice in Ecuador (Zamosc 2007; Becker 2011).
 Through the 1990s and 2000s, the Ecuadorian indigenous movement was widely considered the most active indigenous movement in all of Latin America (Yashar 2005; Zamosc 2007).
 Similar to indigenous movements in other countries, the movement’s relationship with the state fluctuated between opposition and support (Yashar 2005; Postero and Zamosc 2004).
 While the government drew on indigenous philosophy to position its development plans, the indigenous movement faced more pressure from Correa than previous presidencies and again mobilized its opposition (Becker 2012; Martinez 2013).